Tayyabbutt1133/todo-app/README.md

-This is main branch for building app
+This is main branch for working on Todo app